-These models are all fine-tuned by Bose engineers, but there are huge differences across the range, and there's far more to it than price differences and whether they go over or into your ears.
+These models are all fine-tuned by Bose engineers, and all well-reviewed on What Hi-Fi? for that matter, but there are huge differences across the range and there's far more to it than price differences and whether they go over or into your ears.

 Should you buy the Bose QuietComfort 45?

-Look closely and you’ll find a USB-C charging port instead of the now archaic micro USB, the underside padded portion of the headband is now smooth rather than suede-like, there are small vents in the ear cups and the earpads are no longer pleated.
-You also get a battery life boost: 24 hours up from 20 hours, with a five-minute quick-charge returning 2.5 hours of playback, Bluetooth 5.1 for multi-point pairing and a total of six mics with four beamforming (instead of four, with two beamforming, in the QC35 II), which should mean a solid step up when it comes to nixing noise.
+Look closely, however, and you’ll find a USB-C charging port instead of the now archaic micro USB.
+The underside padded portion of the headband is now smooth rather than suede-like, and there are small vents in the ear cups and the earpads are no longer pleated.
+You also get a battery life boost – 24 hours up from 20 hours, with a five-minute quick-charge returning two-and-a-half hours of playback – as well as Bluetooth 5.1 for multi-point pairing.
+Lastly, there are more microphones (six, four of which are beamforming) which should mean a solid step up when it comes to nixing noise.

 Are they the best noise-cancelling wireless headphones for their price?